Skip to main content

 • The purpose of the “Card and Code” project is to improve safety for employees and students on campus, prevent theft, and create a more secure environment.

-• Inside the outer perimeter, there may be additional card readers for areas belonging to schools, departments, divisions, centres, or specific groups where access is restricted.
-To enter these areas, both card and code are required.
+• Inside the external perimeter protection, there may be additional readers at areas belonging to schools, departments, divisions, centres, or specific groups where access must be restricted.
+To enter these areas, both card and PIN are required.

-• All students have access through the physical protection to all GRU areas (education areas), as well as common areas and stairwells.
+• All students have access through the physical protection to all GRU areas (undergraduate educational areas), as well as to shared spaces and stairwells.

 Who do I contact for help with access cards and entry?